 Examples of trialling

-New animal—The landholder purchases 100 non-breeding Angora goats and learns how goats behave before deciding to purchase more.
+The landholder purchases 100 non-breeding Angora goats and learns how goats behave before deciding to purchase more.
 By choosing non-breeding animals the management is kept simple as there are no males to keep in a separate paddock, and there is no breeding and kidding management.
 The trial is big enough to learn about mohair production and understand the complexity of managing a breeding herd.

-New product—A small flock owner has their wool spun into yarn.
+A small flock owner has their wool spun into yarn.
 The yarn is knitted up on one machine in their house.
 As confidence grows the business expands.
 A full business plan is prepared.
 They lease a larger building and buy modern equipment.

-New crop – If inexperienced, it is essential for a landholder to learn how to grow a crop, manage it and market the produce on a scale that does not involve significant cost and allows the production pitfalls and issues to be learnt without high risk.
+If inexperienced, it is essential for a landholder to learn how to grow a crop, manage it and market the produce on a scale that does not involve significant cost and allows the production pitfalls and issues to be learnt without high risk.
 If growing a horticultural crop, try a small area for a season or two first, such as half an acre of vegetables or a quarter of an acre of berries.

 Economies of scale

 When a diversification activity is trialled on a small scale it will have high average costs of production.
 As production increases average costs should begin to fall and can potentially reach a minimum efficient scale where in the long run, average costs can be minimised.
 This is likely to occur more often when an industry reaches maturity and businesses have reached a minimum efficient scale.
-Hence if a trial remains a 'trial' then cost disadvantages will affect profitability.
+If a trial remains a 'trial' then cost disadvantages will affect profitability.